minjong-ha/minjong-ha.github.io/docs/_posts/2022-12-20-python-asyncio-rx-2.markdown

 In initialize, Interface subscribe other observable and assign its callback function which update its 'current' value.
 Controller has same architecture with interface.
 It also subscribe other observable and assign a callback function to update its 'requested' value.

+'rx.subject.Subject()' and 'rx.operators' are used for create observable and subject object for rx.
+Themselves have only a few meaning.

 In main function, each controller and interface is initialized with each others observable.
 When controller updates its 'current' value with 'set\_current()', it notifies that subject in controller is changed to 'self.current'.